OXID-eSales/graphql-base-module/docs/consuming/PlaceOrder.rst

     }

-What you now see in the basket is not the product but what we call a ``basket item`` which contains the information of the product plus additional information like the amount.
+What you now see in the basket is not the product but what we call a ``basket item`` which contains the information of the product, plus additional information, like the amount.

 A given amount of products can be removed from the basket item.
 If the amount of zero is reached, the item itself will be removed.
 Please note that we need the basket item